gbowne1/ProgrammerNotes/Node_JavaScript_Programming/make-a-package-json-file.md

 You can use this template.

-Some things were meant to be only used for when you set "private" to "false" and contri
+Some things were meant to be only used for when you are publishing a package to npm (when you set private to "false").

 ```json
 {